 Her book, The Waters of Rome: Aqueducts, Fountains, and the Birth of the Baroque City (Yale University Press, 2010) won numerous awards for scholarship and design.

-She is currently at work on a coauthored book, Rome: an Urban History, scheduled for publication in 2015.
+She is currently anticipating the 2015 publication of a coauthored book, Rome: an Urban History.

-Graduates: Completion of Architecture Studio 2 and instructor approval
+Undergraduates: Completion of freshman level by summer 2015 and instructor approval

-For all other majors this course satisfies a Studio Elective.
+For all other majors, this course satisfies an Upper Division Interdisciplinary Studio or Studio Elective.

-For Architecture graduate students, this course satisfies one 3-unit Elective.
+For graduate students, this course satisfies a Grad-wide Elective.

 Included in program fee:

-3 units, housing, studio/classroom, field trips, one month bus pass, entrance fees, visiting artists, and travel/health insurance
+3 credits, housing, studio/classroom, field trips, one month bus pass, entrance fees, visiting artists, and travel/health insurance

 Not included in program fee:

-All CCA summer study-abroad courses (including the New York Studio and Marfa Fieldwork Project) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.